 Making sure that your listeners are part of your radio station instead of just spectators is also key.
 You need to create a direct link with them and include them as part of your radio shows.
 There are many ways you can do this, for example:

 Social media is the perfect way for you to build a community and connect with them outside of your radio shows.
-It will allow you to get feedback from your followers so that you can better understand the content that they like (or don’t like!)
-Post behind-the-scenes content or teasers on Facebook, Instagram and Twitter to keep your listeners interested.
+It allows you to get feedback from your followers so that you can better understand the content that they like (or don’t like!)
+Post behind-the-scenes content or teasers on Facebook, Instagram and X to keep your audience interested.
 You can also use these platforms to announce upcoming shows!

 3/ Live radio presenting

-As you know when it comes to radio broadcasting, you can chose to pre-record your content or to go live on air.
-Live broadcasts often feel more natural and spontaneous, here are our top tips for live radio presenting.
+As you know when it comes to radio hosting, you can chose to pre-record your content or to go live on air.
+Live broadcasts often feel more natural and spontaneous, here are our top tips for live radio shows.

 Test your equipment & software

-Before starting your live broadcast, it’s imperative that you do a test run with your equipment and software.
+Before starting your live show, it’s imperative that you do a test run with your equipment and software.

-• Equipment: depending on what kind of studio setup you have at home, your equipment will vary.
+- Equipment: depending on what kind of studio setup you have at home, your equipment may vary.
 In any case, we invite you to test your microphone, headphones, mixing desk and any other equipment you may be using.

-Testing your equipment and software beforehand will ensure that you avoid any technical issues live on air.
+Testing your equipment and software beforehand ensures that you avoid any technical issues live on air.

 Discover our full guide to live broadcasting software

 Taking live phone calls from your listeners is a great way to create a closer connection between you.
 It’s also a fantastic way to broaden your radio presenting skills, as live conversations are much more spontaneous.
-Learning how to navigate a conversation and keep it going (or knowing when to end it) is all part of a radio host’s job.
+Learning how to navigate a conversation (and knowing when to end it) is all part of a radio host’s job.

 Radio presenting with guests